 Round Valley is a local favorite and less crowded than Tanner Park.
 This is the spot to bring Spot if she just loves wide open spaces.
 With 40 off-leash miles and easy, moderate and steep trails, you can find everything you need in one place.

 Unleash the hounds!
 (Every other day.)
-Mill Creek Canyon in Salt Lake allows dogs to be off leash on odd days (the 1st, 3rd, 5th, etcth of the month), but on even-numbered days they must be leashed and stick to developed areas, like picnic grounds and parking lots.
+Mill Creek Canyon in Salt Lake allows dogs to be off-leash on odd days (the 1st, 3rd, 5th, etc. of the month).
+But on even numbered days, they must be leashed and stick to developed areas such as picnic grounds and parking lots.
 This canyon boasts a great trail system, with mostly moderate and difficult trails.
 Local dogs love Dog Lake trail because at the end of the trail is a really nice meadow.
 Just kidding, it leads to a lake.

 4326 White Way, Salt Lake City